 Requesting This Course:

 - This course is being offered at the following upcoming Regional Training.
-Click on the city name for further information and registration: Chicago, IL, Regina SK
+Click on the city name for further information and registration: Atlantic City, NJ and Nashville, TN, Houston, TX.

 - For information on requesting this course for your organization through our Speakers Bureau program, please contact Millie Morehouse at [email protected].